Apply Online by one of the following:

 Pearson Academic Test of English – a score of at least 51 in each element

-- TOEFL or IELTS results must be current within two years at the time of application.
+- All test results must be current within two years at the time of application.

 7) Submission of SAT/ACT scores is OPTIONAL.